 Highway To Spanish Lookout

 This part of Cayo will remind you a bit of the U.S. Midwest, with neat Mennonite farms.
 This is a fully paved road.
 Side roads are mostly gravel but very well maintained.
 Overall Road Condition: Very Good.

 By the route from Georgeville, it is about 46 miles from the Western Highway to the ruins of Caracol.
 From San Ignacio, the trip is a few miles longer — this route connects with the Mountain Pine Ridge Road near the village of San Antonio.
 It is a two-hour rough ride to Caracol.
 This road is now being paved to facilitate tourism to the area.
 Overall Road Condition: Fair

 Highway To Placencia

 This 25 mile highway is fully paved and runs from the Southern Highway to the tip of the Placencia peninsula, passing Maya Beach and Seine Bight.
 Watch out for frequent speed bumps which the area residents call “speed humps”.
 There are two types.
-The regular raised pedestrian walkways, and vibrating bumps with half-buried galvanized pipes to further shake out your vehicle’s suspension.
-Overall Road Condition: Good
+The regular raised pedestrian walkways, and vibrating bumps with half-buried galvanized pipes to further shake out and wreck your vehicle’s suspension.
+Traffic signs are mostly vandalized, so take your time and watch out for drunk motorcyclists.
+Overall Road Condition: Fair

-ROAD TO MAYA VILLAGES IN TOLEDO A series of connected gravel roads take you from the Southern Highway near Punta Gorda to the Mayan villages of San Antonio, Santa Cruz and Pueblo Viejo villages, or in other direction, to San Pedro Columbia village, Lubaantun ruins, San Miguel village, and then back to the Southern Highway near the Nim Li Punit ruins.
+ROAD TO MAYA VILLAGES IN TOLEDO A series of connected gravel roads take you from the Southern Highway near Punta Gorda to the Mayan villages of San Antonio, Santa Cruz and Pueblo Viejo villages, or in other direction, to San Pedro Columbia village, Lubaantun Maya Temples, San Miguel village, and then back to the Southern Highway near the Nim Li Punit Maya Temples in Belize.
 Overall Road Condition: Fair